The following text is primarily dedicated to those who have had little contact with Brazilian culture.

 European music would be the rhythms and styles that arrived in Brazil in the years and decades after the arrival of the Royal Family: polka, schottische, mazurka, waltz, tango, etc.

 The “Brazilian way” refers primarily to the syncopated rhythms that were already present in Brazilian society, which came from African traditions that were significantly linked to African religions.
-And it is actually much more than that, this “Brazilian way” has to do with our “swing,” our malice, our spontaneity, our creativity, and many other attributes that are very complicated to explain in writing.
+And it is actually much more than that, this “Brazilian way” has to do with our “swing,” our spontaneity, our creativity, and many other attributes that are very complicated to explain in writing.
 My personal “attempt” to convey to you, the reader, a sense of what the “Brazilian way” of playing music is in written form, is in this text.

 An excellent book that explores this whole universe of the history and conduct of the Brazilian musician, done entirely in interviews, is “Choro Conversations” by Julie Koidin, an American flutist who, over the course of several years, interviewed the main players in choro and Brazilian instrumental music.
 In her book you’ll find the personal perspectives, or as I said above, the “personal attempts” of Altamiro Carrilho, Sivuca, Paulo Moura, Hermeto Pascoal and many others on this subject.